Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 2: *Lust*
 **{{< fontcolor color="#1b00e0" >}}Rough Ocean{{< /fontcolor >}}**
 Ocean environment with the arena floating slightly above the water.
 The ocean should continue off into the horizon in all directions and maybe have the weather change dynamically from sunny to stormy partway through the level?

+Environment Modifier: Lightning

 {{< image_gallery images="./level_2_002.webp,./level_2_001.webp,./level_2_003.webp,./level_2_004.webp" >}}

-## *What is introduced?:*

-{{% notice note %}}
-New Introduction: test
-{{% /notice %}}

 ---

 ## Level 3: *Gluttony - Cerberus*
 **{{< fontcolor color="#83855f" >}}Large Cave{{< /fontcolor >}}**

+Environment Modifier: Uneven Rough Terrain

 The third level in the game will have the first boss the player encounters.

-A super large cave expanse so large the walls can bearly be seen through distant fog. with giant stalactites/rock columns obscuring vision closer to the arena.
+A super large cave expanse so large the walls can barely be seen through distant fog. with giant stalactites/rock columns obscuring vision closer to the arena.
 When Cerberus appears, parts of his moving snake body should appear off int eh distance coiling up and around the environment to give him an impossibly large sense of scale compared to previous enemies the player has encountered.

 {{< image_gallery images="./level_3_001.webp,./level_3_002.webp" >}}